“You’re not getting old; you’re getting ready.”-Ernestine Shepherd, the world’s oldest female competitive body builder.

 While Social Security benefits comprise only about 33% of income for those over 65, about one-third of recipients rely on social security for 90% or more of their income, according to the Social Security website.
 The average monthly benefit is $1,544 for retired workers and their dependents and $1,277 for disabled workers and their dependents.
 Hence, Social Security is clearly not enough to live on (at least, not in the United States) without supplementation.

-We believe that living longer presents tremendous opportunities along with challenges.
-When you seek out financial advising help, it might include personal finance advice and help with life insurance.
-However, knowing how long you might live can help you estimate how much money you need to save to enjoy a comfortable lifestyle.
-We recommend the Life Expectancy Calculator at Living to 100 for anyone who wants to calculate their life expectancy.
+We fully believe that living longer presents tremendous opportunities, not just challenges.
+Knowing how long you might live can help you estimate how much money you need to save to enjoy a comfortable lifestyle, one that does not leave you dependent on social security.
+We recommend the Life Expectancy Calculator at Living to 100 for anyone looking to calculate life expectancy.
 (Chances are, you will be surprised that it is longer than you thought.)

 Developed by Thomas Perls, M.D., founder of the New England Centenarian Study, Living to 100’s calculator combines actuarial math with a survey that asks about family history, personal background, stress level, health habits, marital status, and more.
-As a result, not only are the results more reliable, the website also offers suggestions on how to increase YOUR longevity!
+As a result, it is not only among the most accurate life expectancy calculators but the website also offers suggestions on how to increase YOUR longevity!
 (It told me to eat fewer sweets and increase my exercise.)